State of the debate and outlook for the PEF initiative

 Status so far

 The PEF pilot phase was primarily focused on developing guidelines for creating PEF Category Rules (PEFCRs) and Organisation Environmental Footprint Sector Rules (OEFSRs), including verification and communication.
 26 pilots were started, with the aim of developing specific environmental footprint rules for their product category or sector.
 Of these 26, the pilots on stationery and coffee stopped completely, and the marine fish pilot is delayed and won’t be able to finish on time.

 In addition to developing PEFCRs and OEFSRs, the European Commission has been using the pilot phase to develop the guidance for the implementation of the EU Environmental Footprint for both products and organizations.
-This includes specific guidance for development of PEFCRs and OEFSRs.
-The guidance documents complement the PEF and OEF methods with various issue papers on specific topics, e.g. carbon modelling, use stage, hotspots analysis and data quality, that in the meantime should have been tested by the pilots.
+This includes specific guidance for the development of PEFCRs and OEFSRs.
+The guidance documents complement the PEF and OEF methods with various issue papers on specific topics, e.g. carbon modeling, use stage, hotspots analysis, and data quality, that in the meantime should have been tested by the pilots.

 An overview of the PEFCR development process, similar to OEFSR development.